Sega Studios San Francisco: History

 Before being purchased by Sega, Secret Level, Inc. was a small game development studio.
 The company ported and developed original game titles, and was also known for their tools and technology expertise.
 The company took on a wide variety of work for hire projects that focused on either art or programming.
 The company developed several commercial tools for authoring game UI and menus.
 They also had a long time relationship with Epic Games for bringing the Unreal Engine to several game consoles.
 During its lifetime the studio developed games for Dreamcast, PC, PlayStation 2, PlayStation 3, PSP, Xbox, and Xbox 360.

 The company was originally divided into three separate legal entities; Secret Level Games, Secret Level Tools, and Secret Level Technology.
 This was a reflection of the company's business model for achieving developmental stability.
 Each group was to have its own income streams.
 The divisions were later merged a few years into the studio's operation.

 Founder Jeremy Gordon was the Studio Director and CTO from 1999 to 2009.

 Secret Level's first game release was Unreal Tournament for the Sega Dreamcast, a port of the PC game by Epic Games.
 The game had additional content created and work done to increase its appeal to a console audience.
 The reception was excellent and the game received an Editor's Choice Award from IGN.
-It scored 90 on Metacritic.
-The game also began a longtime relationship between Epic and Secret Level, with the latter supporting Unreal Engine technology on the PlayStation 2 and Gamecube for several years.
+The game also began a longtime relationship between Epic and Secret Level, with the latter supporting Unreal Engine technology on the PlayStation 2 and GameCube for several years.
 Secret Level wrote the first Unreal export tools for Maya in 2002.

 Secret Level Tools developed Strobe: Flash for Games SDK as a UI solution for game developers in 2000.
 The product was used in several LucasArts titles which began a relationship which led to the Starfighter game ports.
 The product was suspended in mid 2001.

 The company was hired by LucasArts to port Star Wars: Starfighter to the Xbox in 2001.
 The game was titled Star Wars: Starfighter: Special Edition and featured new content, new playable ships, and added detail to the levels.
 This was followed up with Star Wars: Jedi Starfighter for Xbox which featured even more Secret Level generated content, including additional game modes, and a new Coruscant game level.
-Both games were well received, and scored 76 and 78 respectively on Metacritic.

 Secret Level's first original game was Magic: The Gathering - Battlegrounds released in November 2003 by Atari.
 The project brought the classic Wizards of the Coast Magic: The Gathering trading card game to the Xbox and PC in full 3D.
 It was designed with faithful translations of classic creatures, spells, and enchantments for real-time strategic duelling.
-The game was generally well received with a Metacritic score of 72 for the Xbox.
 The company used the game as an opportunity to grow its art department significantly.